How to buy Amazon stock

 Once you’ve decided to buy Amazon stock and you’ve opened and funded your brokerage account, you can set up your order.
 Use the company’s ticker symbol – AMZN – when you input your order.

-If you’re buying just a few shares – and Amazon stock costs around $2,000 a share – then stick with a market order.
+If you’re buying just a few shares then you’re likely best off sticking with a market order.
 Even if you pay a little bit more now for a market order, it won’t affect the long-term performance much, if Amazon stock continues to perform well.

 Buying a stock can be exciting, but success won’t happen overnight.
 Investors should take a long-term perspective on their investments, and they should consider taking advantage of dollar-cost averaging, if they believe in the stock for the long haul.